MennaHesham4/FawryAutomationExam/README.md

 9. make sure that the total amount of all items is correct with the shipping fees if exist

-all you need to have java, chromebrowser to run this project, you need to add your email , password before starting run the test scenario
+all you need to have java, chromebrowser at your PC to run this project, you need to add your amazon email , password before starting run the test scenario